Impact of the local valley splitting on the coherence of conveyor-belt spin shuttling in $^{28}$Si/SiGe: Results

 Next, we use the knowledge of the local valley splitting landscape to explore the impact of local $\EVS$ on the spin coherence during conveyor-mode shuttling.
 We start with a shuttle trajectory set to $y=\SI{0}{\nano \meter}$ with $\EVS(d,y=0)$ shown in Fig.~\ref{fig:shuttle_time_measurements}a.
 We explore $P_\text{S}(d, \tau_\text{S})$ for a fixed magnetic field $B$ and $n_\text{rep}=1, \tau_\text{W}=0$.

-We start with $B=\SI{1.7}{\tesla}$ (Fig.~\ref{fig:shuttle_time_measurements}b), since Zeeman energy of the moving QD fulfills $E_\text{Z} > \max(\EVS(d))$ (yellow line in Fig.~\ref{fig:shuttle_time_measurements}a) and we expect no spin decoherence at spin-valley resonances defined by $E_\text{Z} = \EVS$ \cite{Langrock23}.
+We start with $B=\SI{1.7}{\tesla}$ (Fig.~\ref{fig:shuttle_time_measurements}b), since the Zeeman energy of the moving QD satisfies $E_\text{Z} > \max(\EVS(d))$ (yellow line in Fig.~\ref{fig:shuttle_time_measurements}a) and we expect no drop in ST-oscillation amplitude at spin-valley resonances defined by $E_\text{Z} = \EVS$ \cite{Langrock23}.
 For $P_\text{S}(d, \tau_\text{S})$, we use various shuttle velocities, and some $P_\text{S}(d, \tau_\text{S})$ are inaccessible (white areas) due to the maximum shuttle velocity of \SI{5.6}{\meter \per \second}.
 Similar to Ref.~\cite{Struck23}, we observe variations in the singlet-triplet oscillation frequency stemming from $\Delta g(d)$.
-More importantly, the amplitude of the singlet-triplet oscillations and thus the spin coherence is suddenly reduced at $d \approx \SI{240}{\nano \meter}$ (dotted vertical lines in Fig.~\ref{fig:shuttle_time_measurements}a,b).
-This is remarkable and not unexpected, as this sudden loss of spin coherence coincides with the first spot at which $\EVS \! < \! \SI{5}{\micro \electronvolt}$.
+More importantly, the amplitude of the singlet-triplet oscillations is suddenly reduced at $d \approx \SI{240}{\nano \meter}$ (dotted vertical lines in Fig.~\ref{fig:shuttle_time_measurements}a,b).
+This is remarkable and not unexpected, as this sudden loss of ST-oscillation amplitude coincides with the first spot at which $\EVS \! < \! \SI{5}{\micro \electronvolt}$.